D4vidHuang/D4vidHuang/README.md

-- 👋 Hi, I’m @D4vidHuang
+- 👋 Hi, I’m @KrakenBrocil
-- 👀 I’m interested in video games!!!
-- 🌱 I’m currently learning ComputerScience and Engineering
-- 💞️ I’m looking to collaborate on Artificial Intelligence
+- Now A Student in TUDelft major in Computer Science and Engineering.
+- A super fan of RNG and League of Legends.
+- Very bad at math and even coding.
+- Want to study in one of the top university in the world.
-- 📫 How to reach me Y.Huang-51@student.tudelft.nl
+- 📫 Y.Huang-51@student.tudelft.nl

 <!---
 D4vidHuang/D4vidHuang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.